gfra54/devicemed/wp-content/plugins/advanced-ads/readme.txt

 * assistant for exact sizes of responsive Google AdSense code with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)
 * convert Google AdSense ads into AMP ads automatically with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)
 * ads.txt generated with the correct AdSense information automatically
+* works along Google Site Kit or can replace if it you want to [control your ad placements](https://wpadvancedads.com/place-adsense-ad-unit-manually/)

 Like j4ckson185, there are thousands of happy AdSense users: